 - No Action Alternative 1: This alternative would reflect existing zoning and current city plans.
-It would include limited residential development throughout the district, and in Rose Hill it would include substantial retail employment and modest office development.
-Mobility changes would be limited, and environmental strategies would primarily consist of minor streetscape improvements as part of existing design guidelines. - Action Alternative 2: This alternative would allow for moderate growth throughout the district, primarily focused on existing commercial areas such as Rose Hill.
-This growth would generally take the form of 2-6 story mixed use residential and office buildings with limited infill in established neighborhoods.
-Mobility and environmental strategies would focus on enhancing existing plans. - Action Alternative 3: This alternative would allow for the most growth throughout the district.
-This growth would generally take the form of 6-15 story mixed use residential and office buildings in select commercial areas, substantial smaller scale infill in established neighborhoods, and limited changes to residential areas such as Highlands and South Rose Hill.
-Mobility and environmental strategies would involve substantial investments in multimodal strategies to accommodate growth through transit, biking, and walking.
+It would include limited residential development throughout the district, and in Rose Hill it would include substantial retail employment and modest office development up to 6 stories.
+Mobility changes would be limited, and environmental strategies would primarily consist of minor streetscape improvements as part of existing design guidelines. - Action Alternative 2: This alternative would allow for significant growth throughout the district, encouraged through increased zoning allowances and infrastructure investments.
+Growth would be primarily focused on existing commercial areas such as Rose Hill.
+This growth would allow for a range of midrise mixed use residential and office buildings up to 10 stories with limited infill in established neighborhoods.
+Mobility and environmental strategies would focus on enhancing existing plans, including additional bike lanes, sidewalks, and minor green infrastructure investments. - Action Alternative 3: This alternative would allow for the most growth throughout the district.
+This growth would generally take the form of mixed use residential and office buildings up to 20 stories in select commercial areas, substantial smaller scale infill in established neighborhoods, and limited changes to residential areas such as Highlands and South Rose Hill.
+Mobility strategies would involve substantial investments in multimodal strategies to accommodate growth through transit, biking, and walking, as well as a district-wide parking strategy.
+Environmental strategies would be coordinated at the district scale to maximize environmental performance through green infrastructure and a signature "blue street" for addressing stormwater.